oardid/reading-notes/ops-301/Network Segmentation.md

 ### In your own words, describe network segmentation.
 Networks spearated by firewalls, switches and routers
 ### Network segmentation isn’t important as long as the network is using a well configured firewall.
 Do you agree?
 Why or why not?
+Network segmentation is important because it protects your asstes more effectively
 ### What is a screened subnet?
+Subnetworks that expose externally facing systems - where the handshakes take place on your network.
 ### Cameras, ID card scanners, locked doors and biometrics are just a few examples of what type of security?
 Traditional physical security